 Now you know more about OB/GYNs and midwives and how each can offer advice on your unique health stipulations.
 Women have to consider many aspects of health, especially during pregnancy, and there are many options for specialists besides OB/GYNs and midwives.
 Women’s health physical therapists can be especially beneficial to promote pelvic health and help you practice different labor positions to find the most efficient positions for you and your baby.

 Being a woman can be difficult for many reasons, but ensuring your health is essential to your overall quality of life.
 Our women’s health specialists at EW Motion Therapy will get to know you as a person first, not just your health conditions, and customize your treatment plan to your needs and goals.
-If you are interested in obstetric physical therapy with us, fill out our self-assessment by clicking the button below to see if our program fits your needs.
+If you are interested in women's health physical therapy but want to learn more, click the button below to download our answers to 20 frequently asked questions.